francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 ### The reward

-The agents gets a 1 reward if the move he does is the winning one (the last move of the game), 0 otherwise.
+The agents gets a reward of 1 if the move he does is the winning one (the last move of the game), 0 otherwise.

 ### The learning phase